We recommend you buy Salt books in your local bookshop, click on the button below to find one near you now.

 Synopsis In this one-off short story set in the Bitter Sixteen universe, everyone's favourite wise-cracking beagle Daryl gets a slightly more violent Christmas than he bargained for...
 Praise for Bitter...

-Synopsis Cynical, solitary Stanly Bird used to be a fairly typical teenager (apart from the fact that his best friend was a talking beagle named Daryl).
-Then came the superpowers....
+Synopsis Cynical, solitary Stanly Bird used to be a fairly typical teenager – unless you count the fact that his best friend was a talking beagle named Daryl.
+Then came...